KingFahmee12/AIND-Workshops/DevCon25NYC/README.md

 ## Leveraging Tessl Tiles

 The Tessl registry has tiles (usage specs) that can help you build faster and with fewer errors.
-Here are some you might find useful:

-### Framework & UI Library Tiles
+Running `tessl init` will automatically scan your dependencies and pull in any Tessl tiles that exist for them to help your agent work better with those dependencies.

-Search for and install tiles that match your tech stack:
+Alternatively, you can manually search for tiles:

 ```bash
 tessl search react          # For React components